C41f0N/C41f0N/README.md

 </div>
 <br>
 <p align="center">
 I'm a computer enthusiast with a passion for various areas including development, automation, and cybersecurity.
-Feel free to check out my repositories to see some of my best work 🤍.

-Currently, I'm pursuing my studies at FAST NU Karachi.
+Feel free to check out my repositories to see some of my best work 🤍.<br><br>Currently, I'm pursuing my studies at FAST NU Karachi.
 I'm also engaged in creative coding using JavaScript and learning cross platform app development on <a href="https://github.com/kivy">Kivy</a>.
 </p>
 <br>
 <br>